lrug/lrug.org/source/lrug_root/meetings/june-2009-meeting/index.html.md

 ---
+created_at: 2009-05-13 09:37:48 Z
+published_at: 2009-05-19 01:39:32 Z
+status: Published
+slug: june-2009-meeting
 parts:
 - sponsors
-updated_at: 2013-02-12 23:09:25 Z
-creatd_by:
+class_name: ""
+created_by:
+  email: murray.steele@gmail.com
   login: hlame
-  email: murray.steele@gmail.com
   name: Murray Steele
-slug: june-2009-meeting
-created_at: 2009-05-13 09:37:48 Z
 breadcrumb: June 2009 Meeting
-published_at: 2009-05-19 01:39:32 Z
-status: Published
-class_name: ""
+updated_at: 2013-02-12 23:09:25 Z
 ---

 The next meeting of LRUG will be on Monday the 8th of June, from 6:30pm to 8:00pm.
 As usual our hosts [Skills Matter](http://skillsmatter.com/) will provide the space at either [their offices](http://skillsmatter.com/location-details/home/375/1) or one of their overflow venues.
 The venue we get is dependent on how many people <a href="#jun09registration">register</a> and the availability of <a href="/sponors">sponsorship</a> to pay for a larger room.
 Do your bit by <a href="#jun09registration">registering early</a>.